liuvivian625/JobCompare/GroupProject/Docs/UseCaseModel.md

         - Normal: users enter all the fields with valid values and the program proceeds.
         - Exception: users enter an invalid value, and will receive alert regarding the correct format of the input.

-- Compare Offer with Current Job
+- Display Offer with Current Job
     - Requirements: be shown a user interface to compare all the details of their recently saved job offer with their current job.
     - Pre-conditions: the offer user is editing currently has been saved, and their current job has been save, too.
-    - Post-condition: show a table comparing the two jobs, displaying, for each job: Title, Company, Location, Yearly salary adjusted for cost of living, Yearly bonus adjusted for cost of living, Number of Stock Option Shares Offered, Home Buying Program fund, Personal Choice Holidays, Monthly Internet Stipend
+    - Post-condition: show a table displaying the two jobs, for each job: Title, Company, Location, Yearly salary adjusted for cost of living, Yearly bonus adjusted for cost of living, Number of Stock Option Shares Offered, Home Buying Program fund, Personal Choice Holidays, Monthly Internet Stipend
     - Scenarios:
         - Normal: user has saved the current editting job offer, and has saved current job, the program proceeds.
         - Exception1: user has not saved the current editting offer, will receive alert to save the offer before proceeding.